Jessica-Benkaroun/SQL_database_project/README.md

 ![ERD!](ERDs/MySQL_ERD.png)

+A one to one (mandatory) relationhip was addded for each entity.
+Based on the ERD designed, an employee belongs to one department, has one payroll, and one job among the database structure we choose.
+Other type of relationhisp could be added and depend on the database needs.

 ## Data Analysis

 Once the database is set up and populated with relevant data, you can perform various data analysis operations using SQL queries.
 Use SQL's powerful querying capabilities to extract insights and generate reports based on the payroll data.
 For example: